amoussa1229/lws_s2_map/README.md

 # lws_s2_map
 Current Standing and Approved Final Map for Server 1404

-To use, click on the tile titled "map.json" From there, click the button in the top right corner labelled "Download raw file" to download.
-You can use this file to direct import using Cpt Hedgehog's site
+To use, go to Captain Hedgehogs Season 2 Map Editor [here] (https://cpt-hedge.com/maps/season-2/interactive)

+In the top, left-hand corner click on "Grids", then "Import"

+From there, download the file from this repository titled "map.json".
+Select this file then click upload to import it to the site

 Update Log